jwl-7/c0de_gr1nd/python_explanations/swap_bits.md

 ```

 ## Explanation
-* The _i_-th bit and _j_-th bit can be extracted using bitwise operators rather than looping through all the bits
+1. Extract the _i_-th bit and _j_-th bit by shifting to the right
-* Since we are dealing with 1s and 0s, if the swap is necessary, we only need to flip the bits
+2. If the swap is necessary, flip the bits to swap

 ## Code Dissection
 1. Extract the _i_-th bit